|NJSCUA - OVERVIEW of Umpires' Training Program, Organized and Coordinated by NJSCUA:|

 functioning of the sport within the area, that much more efficient and

 enjoyable to all those who are involved with it.

 The courses normally run for about 12+ weeks - session of around Four to Five hours per week - with homework in between.
-The training program is in line with the current training and certification process followed by the USACUA for its members in New York and is expected to start from third week of January each year.
-Here are some details;
+The training program is in line with the current training and certification process followed by the USACUA for its members in New York & else where and is expected to start from third week of January each year.
+Here are some details for the current year;

 It is no less than to introduce the best, most rigorous Umpire (and, in due course, scorer) training in the world.
 This will feature courses that have been independently validated and approved by a recognized educational body, leading to qualifications that have a value in the real world, not just within cricket.
 Additionally, this qualification will be a meaningful and a helpful addition to your 'Umpiring Resume'.